spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   A string that can be used to override the extraction method for the source_type given by the SRCTYPE keyword.
 The allowed values are POINT and EXTENDED.
 The SRCTYPE keyword is not changed, instead the extraction method used is based on this parameter setting.
-This is only allowed for IFU data.
+This is only allowed for MIRI MRS IFU data.

 ``--ifu_rscale``
    A float designating the number of PSF FWHMs to use for the extraction radius.
 This